ondrakoupil/csob/README.en.md

 }
 ```

+### Recurring payments

+Since eAPI 1.5, you can make recurring payments.
+See the [wiki page][8] for details.

+- let customer authorize payment template by going through payment process as usual,
+  but before running `paymentInit()`, mark the payment as template
+  by calling `$payment->setRecurrentPayment(true)`
+- customer fills in card number, security codes etc.
+- save resulting PayID so that you can refer to this authorised payment later
+- call `paymentRecurrent()` with PayID of the original payment and new Payment
+  object.
+Payment gets processed silently on background.
+- new payment has its own PayID and can be manipulated as any other payment.

+You need PayID of the original payment and a new Payment object.
+Only $orderNo, $totalAmount (sum of cart items added by addToCart), $currency
+and $description of $newPayment are used, others are ignored.

+$orderNo is the only mandatory value.
+Other properties
+can be left null to use original values from payment template.

 ## Logging

 Client has a simple built-in logging.
 Two logs can be used, first log is for business-level
 messages like "Payment XYZ has been made", second is a tracelog for technical
 messages like "API returned this JSON: ...".

 Either give some file path or a callback which can forward the message to your
 app's standard logging facility.
 Logs can be set in Client's constructor or using
 `setLog()` and `setTraceLog()` method.

 ```php